themesberg/flowbite-svelte/src/routes/docs/components/skeleton.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items1 }  from '../../props/CardPlaceholder.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/CardPlaceholder.json'
-  import { props as items2 }  from '../../props/ImagePlaceholder.json'
+  import componentData2 from '../../component-data/ImagePlaceholder.json'
-  import { props as items3 }  from '../../props/ListPlaceholder.json'
+  import componentData3 from '../../component-data/ListPlaceholder.json'
-  import { props as items4 }  from '../../props/Skeleton.json'
+  import componentData4 from '../../component-data/Skeleton.json'
-  import { props as items5 }  from '../../props/TestimonialPlaceholder.json'
+  import componentData5 from '../../component-data/TestimonialPlaceholder.json'
-  import { props as items6 }  from '../../props/TextPlaceholder.json'
+  import componentData6 from '../../component-data/TextPlaceholder.json'
-  import { props as items7 }  from '../../props/VideoPlaceholder.json'
+  import componentData7 from '../../component-data/VideoPlaceholder.json'
-  import { props as items8 }  from '../../props/WidgetPlaceholder.json'
+  import componentData8 from '../../component-data/WidgetPlaceholder.json'
 </script>

 Use the skeleton component to indicate a loading status with placeholder elements that look very similar to the type of content that is being loaded such as paragraphs, images, videos, and more.